7hekaka/newcytosim/doc/sim/commands.md

 # `for`

- Repeat specified code.
+ Repeat specified code, with variable substitution

      for VAR=INTEGER:INTEGER { CODE }

- The two integers are the first and last iterations counters.
+ The two integers are the first and last values being tried.
- Any occurence of VAR is replaced before the code is executed.
+ It is possible to specify an increment different to 1:

+     for VAR=INTEGER:POSITIVE_INTEGER:INTEGER { CODE }

  Example:

-     for CNT=1:10 {
+     for X=1:10 {
-       new 10 filament { length = CNT }
+       new filament { length = [0.5*X+2] }
      }

- NOTE: This code is a hack, and can be improved vastly!
+ Any bracketed section appearing in the code will be replaced using the current value of the variable, so in this case `[0.5*X+2]` will be calculated using `X = 1, 2, ...
+10`.

 # `cut`